Piano dell'Acqua

 Piano dell'Acqua (Cianu i l'Acqua) is a southern Italian village and hamlet (frazione) of Chiaramonte Gulfi, a municipality in the Province of Ragusa, Sicily.
 In 2011 it had a population of 3,172.

 History

 The name means water-plain, and until the late 1970s, beside the stream that crosses the village, there was an ancient washbasin in local limestone.

+During the 1991–1993 eruption of Mount Etna, the town was seriously threatened by advancing lava flows.
+In April 1992, Italian civil protection authorities, assisted by the United States Marine Corps and United States Navy, carried out Operation Hot Rock, a joint mission that used explosives and concrete blocks to divert the lava away from Zafferana.
+The intervention succeeded in saving the town from destruction.